Kalastatic is a prototyping framework and static site generator.

 - Many concerns can be addressed during the project, instead of waiting for certain milestones.

-- Whole process becomes more participator.
+- The whole process becomes more participatory.

 Agency, PMs, Account Managers

-- The client never sees a barebones generic site, during demos.
+- The client never sees a barebones generic site during demos.

-- We can test assumptions earlier.
+- We can test assumptions with stakeholders earlier.

 - We can "show not tell" more effectively.